Networking is the process of speaking to people and making contacts to help you in your future career. These people may be able to help you by:

 LinkedIn is a leading networking site aimed at business professionals that allows you to create an online profile to promote your skills, knowledge and experience.

 It allows you to connect with professionals in your field through group discussions and introductions, and receive personal recommendations/endorsements from people you have worked with.
 If managed carefully, this can help you to build up a good reputation which many people (including potential employers) will see.
+You can use the Alumni tool (find University of York, then select Alumni on the left hand menu bar) to find York graduates from your course, or in the sector you're interested in.

 Twitter is more informal than LinkedIn, but is a useful tool for building your network.